An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Proof of Theorem

 We now show that $u^N$ extends to $[s,T]$ and satisfies (\ref{G2}) on this interval.
-To this end, we combine the local existence result stated above with the a priori estimates for $u^N$ obtained below.
-To derive the a priori estimates, we multiply the $k$-th equation of (\ref{G2}) with $(c_{k}^N(t))'$ for every $k\le N$, then sum the resulting equalities over $k$ from 1 to $N$, and finally integrate with respect to $t$ over the interval $[s,\tau]$, where $ \tau\le T.$ We, therefore, derive the equality
+To this end, we combine the local existence result on $[s,T_0]$ with the global a priori estimates for~$u^N$, which will be established below.
+To derive the a priori estimates, we multiply the $k$-th equation of (\ref{G2}) by $(c_{k}^N(t))'$, sum over $k=1,\dots, N$, and integrate over $[s,\tau]$, where $ \tau\le T.$ This yields \beq \ee and an integration by parts leads to \beq \ee The following estimate follows from (\ref{FPhi}) and (\ref{riv16}): \beq \ee where